 Brief: JASSM is a joint USAF-Navy autonomous, precision cruise missile for use against heavily defended or high-value targets at standoff range.
 It can attack fixed, relocatable, and moderately hardened/buried targets.
-The base-variant is a stealthy, low-cost airframe equipped with GPS/INS guidance and imaging IR terminal seeker.
-The JASSM-Extended Range (JASSM-ER) version uses the same baseline body, but a new engine and fuel system that increases range to more than 500 miles.
-The ER was cleared for combat use on the B-1B in 2015, reached full operational capability on the F-15E in 2018, and planned for use on all fighter/bomber platforms.
-Full-rate production began in 2018, and production shifted to ER-only in FY16.
-Total planned production includes 2,034 JASSMs and 2,866 JASSM-ERs.
-Further development has resulted in the "extreme range" JASSM-XR, which is slated for future production.
-Lockheed Martin is also developing the Long-Range Anti-Ship Missile (LRASM) which reached early operational capability on the B-1B in December 2018, and is planned for additional fielding on the B-52.
-The service is considering upping total procurement to as many as 10,000 JASSMs and 400 LRSAMs.
-FY21 funds support procurement of five LRASM and 400 JASSM-ER including initial procurement of 40 extreme-range variants deferred from FY20.
-USAF conducted a proof of concept employing palletized JASSM deployed from the ramp of a C-17 and MC-130 in September 2020, aimed at using mobility platforms for massed, stand-off attack.
+The base variant is a stealthy, low-cost airframe equipped with GPS/INS guidance and imaging IR terminal seeker.
+The JASSM-Extended Range (JASSM-ER) version uses the same baseline body but a new engine and fuel system that increases range to more than 500 miles.
+The ER was cleared for combat on the B-1B in 2015, reached full operational capability on the F-15E in 2018, and is planned for use on all fighter/bomber platforms.
+Full-rate production began in 2018 and production shifted to ER-only in FY16.
+Further development has resulted in the improved AGM-158B-2 and the "extreme range" JASSM-XR.
+Lockheed Martin is also developing the Long-Range Anti-Ship Missile (LRASM) which reached early operational capability on the B-1B in December 2018 and is planned for additional fielding on the B-52.
+USAF conducted a proof-of-concept employing palletized JASSM deployed from mobility aircraft in 2020 demonstrating the potential for massed standoff attack.
+JASSM and LRASM are key to USAF's strategy to confront near-peer adversaries in highly contested environments and the service is upping total procurement of both weapons.
+FY22 funds support maximum-rate procurement 525 JASSM-ER including 210 improved AGM-158B-2s and 35 extreme-range variants.
+JASSM-ER is slated for integration on the B-2A by FY22.
+No LRASM were requested due to short-term supply chain limitations.